CaZual-T/CZT-Mod-Manager/patch_notes.md

 - Published: 2026-05-16
 - Url: https://github.com/CaZual-T/CZT-Mod-Manager/releases/tag/3.0.12.1

 - cleaned up the patch from earlier.
+(3.0.12.0)
+- this will more than likely be the final update.
+- thank you for the support and having patience with me.
+- anyways, happy modding!

 ## Version: 3.0.12.0